 2018 - Appointed a Royal Warrant as Specialist Art Dealers.

 2019 - Celebrates their 60th anniversary as specialist art dealers.

-Integrated companies into RTG are: Malcolm Innes Gallery, Morland Gallery, Royal Exchange Gallery.
+Integrated companies into RTG are: Malcolm Innes Gallery, Moorland Gallery, Royal Exchange Gallery.